4815162342lost/steam_gifts_bot/README.md

 #### FAQ

 **Q:** Can steamgift site block my account?
-**A:** Yes, but I am using this script about ~1.5 year and all OK
+**A:** Yes, but I am using this script about ~5 year and all OK

 **Q:** How many games can I win using this script?
 **A:** I do not know, sepend on your luck.
-I won ~130 games using this script during 1.5 year You can check on "Probability of Winning Per Day" on this web-page: https://www.steamgifts.com/stats/personal/community
+I won ~257 games using this script.
+You can check on "Probability of Winning Per Day" on this web-page: https://www.steamgifts.com/stats/personal/community

 **Q:** Should I change user_agent evey time after browser update in settings.cfg file?